openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 Total time: 53877 microseconds
 ```

-So it allows you to quickly check execution time of some operation on the device and make sure that correct primitive is used.
-Also, the output can be easily
-converted into the *.csv* format and then used to collect any kind of statistics (for example, execution time distribution by layer types).
+So it allows you to quickly check the execution time of some operation on the device and make sure that the correct primitive is used.
+Also, the output can be easily converted into the *.csv* format and then used to collect any kind of statistics (for example, execution time distribution by layer types).

 ## Graph dumps

 *Intel_GPU* plugin allows you to dump some info about intermediate stages in the graph optimizer.

 * You can dump graphs with `OV_GPU_DumpGraphs` of debug config.
-For the usage of debug config, see [link](#debug-config).
+For the usage of debug config, see the [link](#debug-config).

 * Alternatively, you can also enable the dumps from the application source code:
 clDNN plugin has the special internal config option - `graph_dumps_dir`, which can be set from the user app via plugin config: